The University of Manchester2015 League Table Ranking 28

-- The university is currently ranked 8th in the British Universities and Colleges Sport (BUCS).
+- The university consistently ranks in the top ten amongst other universities in the British Universities and Colleges Sport League (BUCS).

 - Students are encouraged to get involved in the local community through the Sports Volunteer Scheme.

-- The university is investing over £650 million in the campus.
+- The university is investing £1 billion over the next ten years to create a world-class campus.

-- Visit the website for further details of the programme.
+- Visit our website for further details of the programme.

 - There are a wide range of opportunities for part-time work in Manchester.

 - The careers service runs a part-time jobs fair every October to help students find flexible employment in Manchester.